Review: The Pro’s & Con’s of My Experience Using Clicky Web Analytics

-Using Clicky Web Analytics is that it does not enable you to customize your dashboard.
-You cannot track an ecommerce sites accurately using Clicky.
+The Con’s – Using Clicky Web Analytics is that it does not enable you to customize your dashboard.
+You cannot track ecommerce sites accurately using Clicky.
 No tracking on revenue, product purchased, or average order value.
 If your using a platform called Magento eCommerce than you can track these elements through Clicky.

 My Conclusion with Clicky Analytics